ranjeethmahankali/eiche/README.md

 & {0} \\ {0} & {{{{y}^{3}}.{\left({3}.{\dfrac{-1}{{y}^{2}}}\right)}} +
 {{\left({3}.{\dfrac{1}{y}}\right)}.{\left({{y}^{3}}.{\left({3}.{\dfrac{1}{y}}\right)}\right)}}}\end{bmatrix}`$

-This expressions for the derivative and the hessian are unnecessarily complicated.
+This expressions for the derivative in the hessian are unnecessarily complicated.
 This is because of how Eiche applies the chain rule when differentiating the expressions.
-Let's use the `reduce` function to
+Let's use the `reduce` function to simplify:
-simplify:

 ```rust
     let steps = reduce(hessian, 256).unwrap();